Main content

 The federal Judiciary is committed to a workplace free from discrimination, sexual or other discriminatory harassment, and abusive conduct.
 It is also committed to ensuring that every employee has clear avenues to obtain confidential advice, report misconduct, and seek and receive remedial action.

-Current and former Judiciary employees, and interviewed applicants for positions within the Judiciary, have multiple avenues available to them, both inside and outside of their employing court, to seek support and guidance regarding workplace conduct concerns.
-Points of contact at the national, circuit, and local court levels can all provide confidential advice and will explain the resources and options available, including how to request an assisted resolution or how to file a formal complaint under a court's Employment Dispute Resolution Plan (EDR) or under the Judicial Conduct & Disability Act.
-Employees are free to contact whomever they feel most comfortable.
+Current and former Judiciary employees, and interviewed applicants for positions within the Judiciary, have multiple avenues available to them, both inside and outside of their employing court, to seek support and guidance regarding workplace conduct concerns and potential violation of the Judiciary’s workplace protections and policies.
+Points of contact at the national, circuit, and local court levels can all provide confidential advice and will explain the resources and options available, including how to request an assisted resolution or how to file a formal complaint against an employing office under a court's Employment Dispute Resolution Plan (EDR).
+Employees are free to contact whomever they feel most comfortable to seek their concerns.

 National Office of Judicial Integrity